-Gene Roddenberry may have originally conceived warp factors for the sake of the dramatic impression of Kirk's commands.
-"Mr. Sulu, ahead Warp factor two." is more precise "half speed ahead", and it sounds much more to the point than "increase to three light years per day".
-Moreover, with warp factors obscuring the real speed of the ship calculation errors between speeds, times and distances mentioned on screen were less likely to occur.
-It was as late as in TNG that a correlation between the three figures was made on screen by Data.
+Side note Gene Roddenberry may have originally conceived warp factors for the sake of the dramatic impression of Kirk's commands.
+"Mr. Sulu, ahead Warp factor two." is more precise than "half speed ahead", and it sounds much more to the point than "increase to three light years per day".
+Moreover, with warp factors obscuring the real speed of the ship, calculation errors between speeds, times and distances mentioned on screen were less likely to occur.
+It was as late as in TNG that a correlation between all of the three figures was routinely made on screen (most often by Data), revealing the "true" significance of warp factors.